 Queensland investment sale volumes in Queensland dropped by half over 2018 ($491 million) compared to levels recorded in 2017.
 But like Sydney’s market, there was limited opportunity to purchase stock.
 The state represented 15 per cent of Australia’s total sale volumes for transactions $10 million and over.
 The largest transaction recorded over the year was Mapletree’s purchase of Coles distribution centre in Heathwood for $105 million.

 The report also identifies the Australian industrial market’s key drivers which include the expanding e-commerce sector, a greater focus on an agile supply chain network, the growing food and grocery sector and increased investment in technology and automation.

 C2 Capital has a current offer in the West of Melbourne, with a Town Planning Permit, Building Permit and Contract approved for stage 1 and 2.
-It will comprise of new warehouse units from 158sqm to 290sqm in a great location, only minutes to Western Ring Road, Melbourne, and 15 minute drive to Port Melbourne.
+It will comprise of new warehouse units in a great location, only minutes to Western Ring Road, Melbourne, and 15 minute drive to Port Melbourne.
 Stage 1 consists of 29 warehouse units, and will form a concrete renovation and strata subdivision of existing improvements and the creation of 9 newly constructed units.
 All units will include bathroom facilities, kitchenette, router shutter door access and ample on-site car parking.
 Stage 2 with 30 strata title units, with an end value $28m.
-Six pre-sales including a café are already in place.

 Source: The Urban Developer